One-to-one consults offering guidance on moving to Germany, working in your field (or a new one), surviving & thriving—from someone who's done it

 You want an "accountability partner" to help you stay on top of things in each stage of your process

-You want additional or more frequent sessions
+You want additional or more frequent sessions for logistical and emotional support

 You'd like in-person support getting settled after you arrive*